kkirsche/ansible-znc/README.md

-# NGINX Mainline Playbook
+# ZNC IRC Bouncer Playbook

-This playbook installs and sets up NGINX Mainline on remote servers.
+This playbook installs and sets up the ZNC IRC bouncer on remote servers.

 ## Deployment